sandraelekes/pands-project-2020/README.md

 Iris dataset [03] used in this analysis can be found among files in this repository as [Iris_dataset.csv](https://github.com/sandraelekes/pands-project-2020/blob/master/Iris_dataset.csv).

 # **Python code**

+In this section is explanation of the code for the imported libraries, dataset import and summary.
+Code used for plotting is explained in [Plots](#plots).

 ## **Imported libraries and modules**